-1. New build residential development

-a.
-Major Development
+- 1. New build residential development - a.
+Major Development b.
+Minor Development

 Proposals must achieve the following standards under the Code for Sustainable Homes, or equivalent scheme or rating if this is updated:

 - 2013 to 2015 Seek to exceed Code Level 4 - 2016 onwards Code Level 5 and moving towards zero carbon (Code Level 6 often expressed as net zero carbon for regulated and unregulated energy).